kouichi-c-nakamura/language-spike2/README.md

 ## Change log

-+ Currently only supports syntax coloring.
++ Currently only supports syntax coloring and code folding.

-+ Code folding is not supported (yet).

 ### 0.4.2